narfdotpl/dotfiles/README.markdown

 [narfdotpl][]'s dotfiles
 ========================

-Some of my configuration files and scripts used mostly on OS X.
+Some of my configuration files and scripts used on OS X and Ubuntu.
 Plus installer.

   [narfdotpl]: http://narf.pl/